FilippoGaravaglia/DevMemory/README.md

 By default:

-- no cloud sync
+- no cloud sync;
-- no external API calls
+- no external API calls;
-- no LLM provider required
+- no LLM provider required;
-- no data leaves the machine
+- no data leaves the machine.

 All memories are stored locally under: